COVID-19 impact on building material supply chains

 7. PET core material produces 34% lower carbon dioxide emissions compared with traditional PET foams

 Polyethylene Terephthalate foam cores have a higher temperature resistance, are suitable for thermoforming, and are compatible with various production processes.
 They are made of 100% post-consumer recycled material and can be recycled after usage.
 In the next few years, the use of PET in the composite industry can be expected to increase.

 8. Total input costs for overall construction increased by 4.9%

 This increase in input costs is attributable to the tariffs placed on steel and aluminum imports.
 Structural metal for nonindustrial buildings increased 13.1%, and aluminum mill shapes increased 5.9%.
 If the U.S. increases or implements new tariffs, it could negatively affect the building materials industry when combined with decreased demand.

 9. The self-healing concrete market will reach $1.37 billion by 2025

 Self-healing concretes are made with the help of bacteria that can survive in concrete for hundreds of years and produce limestone that can fill up and repair cracks.
 This reduces the chance of corrosion, improving the life of concrete structures.
-Although product costs are slowing the growth of self-healing concrete in the U.S., market prices are expected to decline over the next few years.
+Although product costs slow the growth of self-healing concrete in the U.S., market prices are expected to decline over the next few years.

 10. The value of the electrochromic smart glass market is expected to reach 3.75 billion by 2026

-Switchable smart glass is a popular new building material that is being utilized in residential properties, offices, hospitals, and airports.
+Switchable smart glass is a popular new building material utilized in residential properties, offices, hospitals, and airports.
 It is durable, provides UV protection, and can help save up to 30% on energy costs.
 It allows users to adjust the amount of light and heat that enters the building and can rapidly turn opaque to provide privacy.